Honors & Awards

 Wilbon redshirted in his first season with the Huskers and earned Scout Team Offensive MVP honors for his work in practice.

 Wilbon was one of two signees from Illinois in the 2014 recruiting class.
 He posted impressive numbers each of his final two years despite battling injuries in both 2012 and 2013.
 As a senior, Wilbon helped Coach Dan O’Keefe’s team to a trip to the Class 6A state playoffs.
 Wilbon rushed for better than 1,200 yards in six games before being sidelined by injury.
 He was limited to four games as a junior, but managed 863 rushing yards and 12 touchdowns in his time on the field.
 Wilbon rushed for better than 1,600 yards as a sophomore.

 Rivals.com listed Wilbon among the top 175 overall prospects in the country and the No. 9 prospect in the state of Illinois.
 Both Rivals.com and 247 Sports also listed Wilbon among the top 20 running backs in the country.
 Wilbon chose Nebraska over a list of scholarship offers, including Arizona, Arizona State, Arkansas, Cincinnati, Georgia Tech, Illinois, Indiana, Iowa, Kansas, Maryland, Mississippi State, Missouri, Penn State, Purdue, Syracuse and Vanderbilt.

 The son of Fredrick Meriweather and Kelly Wilbon, Mikale was born on Dec.
 22, 1994.
-He is majoring in sociology.
-He has volunteered his time at the Belmont Rec Center and with hospital outreach visits.
+He is working on his master’s degree in educational administration after earning a spot on the Nebraska Scholar-Athlete Honor Roll in the final semester of his undergraduate work.
+He has volunteered his time with the Nebraska Football Road Race, the Belmont Rec Center and hospital outreach visits.